LudoCruchot/MERN-stack/README.md

 # PLACES

-Places is a web project using MERN stack.
+Places is a web application using MERN stack.
 You can share places you love with others users.\
-You can login, add many places with their own picture and description but also their location on a Google map.
+You can login, add many places with their own picture and description but also add their location on a Google map.

 ## Getting started